 Their latest accomplishment was when their Lip Scrub was listed as a top best-selling product on Amazon in the US.

 Thrilled and excited, this break marked an important milestone in their list of achievements to carve out an international name for themselves.

 “Our revenue has seen a growth of 250% in the past 12 months.
 This is a very important validation for our products, and we intend to continue working to towards reaching more customer and with a target growth of 20% month-on- month.”

 Organic brands are a dime a dozen, so we did wonder a bit why Handmade Heroes is seeing the growth it did.

 Aside from the shifting trend of users looking for and embracing organic and natural products, customer service is also key.

 They know to listen to customer feedback from time to time, as a way to improve each product and ingredient.

-According to an interview by South China Morning Post, Handmade Heroes did not realise that the coconut oil, a prime ingredient used in their Lip Scrub, would harden over time in the US.
-This made it hard to use and customers took to the page to give their honest feedback—it was not usable.
+According to an interview with South China Morning Post, Handmade Heroes did not realise that the coconut oil, a prime ingredient used in their Lip Scrub, would harden over time in the US.
+This made it hard to use and customers took to the page to give their honest feedback: it was not usable.

 Whether it is was the difference in climate, or transportation woes, we will never know.
 But Lynsey was able to provide a direct solution to the problem by substituting sweet almond oil in the formula.